gappy401/Deep-IIoT-Anomaly-Detection-In-Time-Series-Data/README.md

 ##### Summary

-In summary, the effectiveness of gradient compression techniques varies across different models. **Sparsification** worked best for the **Attention Mechanism LSTM-CNN model** due to its synergy with the model's attention mechanism, enhancing performance by efficiently managing gradient updates. **Sparsification** also significantly improved **SAE accuracy** by reducing noise.
+In summary, the effectiveness of gradient compression techniques varies across different models. **Sparsification** worked best for the **Attention Mechanism LSTM-CNN model** due to its synergy with the model's attention mechanism, enhancing performance by efficiently managing gradient updates.
+It also significantly improved **SAE accuracy** by reducing noise.
 For the **GRU model**, while compression improved training efficiency, it did not affect accuracy, indicating its resilience to gradient compression.
 The **CNN-LSTM model** showed minimal changes in accuracy, reflecting its balanced performance even under gradient compression.